malzarah/DW8086/Data Wizard's Work Plan.md

 ### _**Contributorship Statement**_

-Vishekha, Nishi, Vincent and Malik have contributed to this Project Work Plan Documentation.
+Vishekha, Nishi, Vincent and Malik have contributed to this Project Work Plan task.

 ### Tool Used for Communication Among Team Members
 * Slack
 > Each member has two hours' time frame to respond when get tagged in Slack.
-After two hours with no reply, one of the team member will give he/she a call.
+After two hours with no reply, one of the team member will give he/she a call.Exception: If a message is dropped late evening after 8:00pm then the individual posting the message shall wait untill next day noon for a response from other team members.

 ### Group Meeting Details